Planning for Aging Alone: 4 Tips for Solo Seniors

 4. Make sure you have “Aging Allies”: “Aging Allies” are people that are ready to help you if you should need more care.
 They are your safety net.
 Who qualifies as an aging ally?
 An elder law attorney, friend, doctor, financial advisor, accountant, geriatric care manager, trusted neighbor, senior center staff, staff at your senior living community/apartment, relatives who may live out of town, or anyone you can trust.
 Ideally you would have at least two aging allies.
 Checks and balances help protect you from being taken advantage of.
 It is important to try to maintain contact with your aging allies at least every six months.

 At Senior Solutions, we are aging allies and we have relationships with many professionals that are ready to help.
 If you don’t have anyone to count on, we can help you establish your aging allies.

 Solo seniors shouldn’t wait until they need more care.
 Planning should happen now while you are still independent, so that your wishes will be honored and you can look forward to your future without fear.
-At Senior Solutions, we are ready to help you plan.
+At Senior Solutions, our Aging Allies and Safety Net programs are designed to help solo seniors.
 Take the first step and contact us in any of the following ways: Phone: 617-489-5900 or email: firstname.lastname@example.org.